RIKEN-RCCS/lens3/README.md

 Lens3 utilizes third-party open source software, which is listed in [acknowledgement](v1/ACKNOWLEDGEMENT.txt).
-The directory "test/s3-benchmark" is a third-party benchmark program, which is copyrighted by wasabi-tech and the license is LGPL.
+The directory "test/s3-benchmark" is a third-party benchmark program, which is copyrighted by wasabi-tech and is licensed with LGPL.

 Files.